-Our Curriculum Intent is for Kings Priory School pupils to be respectful, tolerant and friendly young people, who are able to present their ideas confidently, with reason and be a problem-solver.
+Our Curriculum Intent is for Kings Priory School pupils to be respectful, tolerant and friendly young people, who are able to communicate their ideas confidently, using reading as a gateway to all areas of life and be a problem-solver.
 Our curriculum supports this intent.

 Why we follow the curriculum we follow – what is the KPS curriculum ‘diet’?